Saltspeddy/Itec_maze_solver/README.md

 # Maze Solver Robot for ITEC#18

 This repository contains code snippets used in developing a maze solver robot for the ITEC#18 competition.
-The robot was built in just 44 hours as part of the challenge.
+The robot was built in just 44 hours as part of the challenge in a 2 man team with https://github.com/christian-micea.

 ## Robot Overview